On this page

 Often the reasons for setting up a committee of council are similar to the reasons for an affiliated committee, and that’s all about getting the local community involved.
 However, some committees are required.

 Every committee of council must have at least 3 people, and at least 1 must be a member of the council.

 Before a committee can start meeting and working together, your council will need to set out the terms of reference.
-You can use the suggested terms of reference template as a starting point.
+You can use one of the suggested terms of reference templates as a starting point.

 For smaller tasks you might only need 4 or 5 people to help out.
 Larger or longer term projects will need more people.
 The number of people and mix of skills can change flexibly over time to match a project’s need.

 Sometimes the reason for a committee to continue is no longer there.
 Some reasons might be:

 - a service, like an OSHC, needs to close because the community’s needs have changed